 If you want to maximise the worktop space in your kitchen without compromising on an open plan design, consider an L-shaped kitchen.

-With people seeming to be in love with loft-style apartment living and beginning to turn away from the traditional separate dining room, open plan L-shaped kitchens are growing in popularity because of the extra room they allow.
+With people seeming to be in love with loft-style apartment living and beginning to turn away from the traditional separate dining room, open plan L-shaped kitchen designs are growing in popularity because of the extra room they allow.

-It won't feel quite right without the proper attention to design, however.
+The kitchen layout design won’t feel quite right, however, without the proper attention to design.
 That's where our top tips here can help.

 What is an L-shaped kitchen?

-The functional layout consists of countertops on two adjoining walls that meet in one corner form an 'L'.
-It's a popular set-up that allows for more floor space than a U-shaped kitchen, without compromising too much on countertop real estate.
+The functional layout consists of worktops on two adjoining walls that meet in one corner to form an 'L'.
+It's a popular set-up that allows for more floor space than a U-shaped kitchen, without compromising too much on worktop real estate.

 Best for small or medium sized rooms, the L-shaped kitchen requires the use of at least one wall – usually two – creating more of a social space ideal for entertaining.

-The layout allows for multiple cooks and room to mingle when hosting a dinner party or family meal.
+The layout allows for multiple cooks to mingle when hosting a dinner party or family meal.
 However, without an island, you'll be facing away from your guests if you're busy preparing food.

 To transform the room into an eat-in kitchen-diner, incorporate a table and chairs – best placed at one side of the room to avoid the kitchen becoming too busy.
 This can double up as a workstation, too.